3mdeb/3mdeb-QubesOS/docs/index.md

 </h1>

 <h3 align="left" style="margin-top: 0px;">
-We are waiting for your submissions and suggestions for the talks.
+We are waiting for your submissions and suggestions for the talks.<br>
-Please send a brief description (up to 300 characters) to
+Please submit your proposal by
-<a href="mailto:cfp@3mdeb.com?subject=Qubes OS summit 2022, Talk proposal: <Your talk title>">cfp@3mdeb.com</a>
+<a href="https://cfp.3mdeb.com/qubes-os-summit-2022/cfp">using a dedicated page</a>.<br>
 CFP closes on the <b>29th of August 2022</b>.
 Below is a list of suggested topics.
 </h3>